Herniated Disc (Slipped Disc)

 SPINAL FUSION

-There are more than 100 types of massage, but deep tissue massage is an ideal option if you have a herniated disc because it uses a great deal of pressure to relieve deep muscle tension and spasms, which develop to prevent muscle motion at the affected area.
+There are over 100 different kinds of massage, but if you have a herniated disc, deep tissue massage is the best choice since it applies a lot of pressure to release deep muscular tension and spasms that form to limit muscle movement at the problem area.

 2. HOT AND COLD THERAPY